Structured-Emersion-Theory/Structured-Emersion-Theory/docs/modules/energy_from_activation_pressure.md

 **E = Fₚ – Fᵣ**

 Where:
-- **Fₚ** = Flicker Pressure — the total emergent activation force applied to a node by the structure
+- **Fₚ** = node activation Pressure — the total emergent node activation force applied to a node by the structure
 - **Fᵣ** = Recognition Limit — the coherence threshold required to maintain mass stability
 - **E** = emergent energy as the overflow beyond mass stabilization